gamalazim/gamal_portfolio/README.md

-# gamal_portfolio
+# Data Science Portfolio
-Gamal Abdel-Azim Portfolio Page
+Gamal Abdel-Azim

+A collection of my data science projects that I am working on.
+In progress ...